Cyprus Country Summary

 ---|---|

-Corruption remains a significant issue in the Republic of Cyprus (ROC), with a Eurobarometer survey indicating that 92% of Cypriots perceive it as widespread, and 58% feel personally affected by it.
-Despite a strong anti-corruption framework and efforts to combat corruption, high-profile cases and public perception suggest that corruption is prevalent, particularly in sectors like banking and public procurement.
-In the area administered by Turkish Cypriots, corruption is also a major concern, with a report ranking it 140th out of 180 countries, highlighting bribery as common in public tenders and licensing.
+Corruption remains a significant issue in the Republic of Cyprus (ROC), with a Eurobarometer survey revealing that 92% of Cypriots perceive it as widespread, and 58% feel personally affected by it.
+Despite a strong anti-corruption framework and legal measures in place, high-profile cases and public perception indicate ongoing risks, particularly in sectors like banking and public procurement.
+In the area administered by Turkish Cypriots, corruption is also prevalent, with a report ranking it 140th out of 180 countries, highlighting issues in public tenders and licensing.

 Economy

-Cyprus has a favorable investment climate, actively welcoming foreign direct investment (FDI) across various sectors, including shipping, tourism, and newer industries like energy and technology.
-The government promotes FDI through Invest Cyprus, which provides support and information to investors, while the legal framework is based on UK common law, ensuring a transparent environment for business operations.
-However, there are some restrictions on non-EU investments in specific sectors, and the recent discovery of hydrocarbon deposits has further attracted multinational companies to the region.
+Cyprus has a favorable investment climate, actively welcoming foreign direct investment (FDI) across various sectors, including shipping, tourism, and emerging industries like energy and technology.
+The government promotes FDI through Invest Cyprus, which provides support and information to investors, while also maintaining a legal framework that is largely based on UK common law.
+Recent discoveries of hydrocarbon deposits have further attracted multinational companies, enhancing the island's appeal as an investment destination.

 Buy Full Cyprus Report